 After about a month of one-on-one sessions, my counselor at school suggested I start attending group therapy.
 This would consist of seven other girls struggling with body-image issues similar to mine.
+I worried about comparison.

 My immediate reaction to this suggestion was hesitation.
 In my head I played out how the series of events would go…